Data-to-Insight-Center/smallholder-ag/dashboard-datamonitor/data-cleaning/README.md

 #### OR

-Click "Download ZIP" button in the top right corner.
+Click the "Download ZIP" button in the top right corner.
 It will download the entire project in a zip file.
-Extract that file.

-Move to the "data-cleaning"(smallholder-ag/dashboard-datamonitor/data-cleaning) directory and follow the below document.
+Extract that file, move to the "data-cleaning"(smallholder-ag/dashboard-datamonitor/data-cleaning) directory and follow the below document.

 ### Configure and run data cleaning module scripts